 Bill enlisted AIF 1 Oct 1941 – he met up with and became mates Laurie Kearney amongst others.
 They were both ‘swept’ up with large number reinforcements at Northam Army Camp – given a few days leave over Christmas, then sent from Northam by train to Fremantle to join 2/4th MGB on the ‘Aquitania’ 15 January 1942.
 (Far too many of the reinforcements had little training, some having enlisted up to 4 weeks before selection).

-Bill met up with other boys from Northampton – Randall, Cripps, Carlyon, Sutherland, Osborne, Simkim, Cornell.
+Bill met up with other boys from Northampton – Randall, Cripps, Carlyon, Sutherland, Osborne, Simkim and Cornell.

 At Singapore POW McEwen was selected to work on Burma-Thai Railway with ‘A’ Force Green Force No. 3 Battalion sailing from Singapore May 1942 and heading to the south-west coast of Burma.
 ‘A’ Force was made up of 3,000 POWs.

-Green Force was 1,000 POWs, including a large number of 2/4th men – were first to leave ships at Victoria Point where they would spend several months repairing and enlarging aerodrome before making their way to the northern most point of rail link.
+Green Force was made up from 1,000 POWs, including a large number of 2/4th men – were first to leave their ships at Victoria Point – here they would spend several months repairing and enlarging aerodrome before making their way to the northern most point of Burma-Thai rail link.
 They began work on the rail 1st October 1942 at Kendau 4.8km Camp.

 The POWs of ‘A’ Force would remain working in Burma until end December 1943 – after which the Japanese began moving all POWs south into Thailand into one of several large camps.

-26 March 1943 from Thetkaw Camp, McEwen was sent to Reptu Hospital Camp to be a medical orderly.
+26 March 1943 from Thetkaw Camp, McEwen was sent to Reptu Hospital Camp – here he became a medical orderly.
 He was returned to Auggangung.
 When the railway was completed, the Japanese sent all the POWs working in Burma – south into Thailand.
 McEwen was evacuated to Tamarkan Camp.

 He was sent with a work party to Petchaburi Camp and then to Linson Wood Camp (with Bill Carlyon).
 He was recovered from Nacompaton Camp, Thailand at the end of the war.

-Other Northampton men with Green Force included Simkin (RTA) Randall and Cripps (both perished when Rakuyo Maru sank Sept 1944 in South China Sea) Sutherland (KIA) Eric Osborne (KIA) Cornell (RTA) Simkin (RTA)
+Other Northampton men with Green Force included Simkin (RTA) Randall and Cripps (who both perished when Rakuyo Maru sank Sept 1944 in South China Sea) Sutherland (KIA) Eric Osborne (KIA) Cornell (RTA) Simkin (RTA)